nicholasdille/container-slides/160_gitlab_ci/050_defaults/exercise.md

 !!! tip "Goal"
     Learn how to...

-    - Avoid repetition in jobs
+    - avoid repetition in jobs
-    - Specify defaults are the top of your pipeline
+    - specify defaults are the top of your pipeline

 ## Task: Don't repeat yourself